Wills, Trusts, & The Estate Planning Process in New York

 You Can Also Create a Trust

-Another way to protect your assets in your estate plan is via a trust.
-A trust is a tool you place all your assets into and then become the beneficiary of it.
-When you pass away, the trustee (person who has the authority to manage your trust) distributes your property per your directions.
+Another way to protect your assets in your estate plan is through a trust.
+A trust is a tool in which you place selected assets into.
+When you pass away or depending to the terms of the trust, the trustee (the person you nominated who has the authority to manage your trust) will distribute your property according to your directions.

 What Assets Cannot be Placed in a Trust?